 - 4 teaspoons kosher salt

-- 5 cloves garlic, minced
+- 5 garlic cloves, minced

-- Adjust the oven rack to the upper-middle position and preheat the oven to 450° F (242° C).
-Then, line a rimmed baking sheet with a wire rack.
+- Adjust the oven rack to the upper-middle position and preheat the oven to 450°F (242°C).
+Then, prepare a rimmed baking sheet with a wire rack.
+Butterfly the chicken and pat it dry with paper towels and set it aside.

-- Preparing the Chicken: You don’t need to butterfly the chicken the way we do, though it is far easier than it seems.
+- You don’t need to butterfly the chicken the way we do, though it is far easier than it seems.
 Butterflying or spatchcocking a chicken is the best way to ensure the chicken cooks evenly.
 If you don’t want to butterfly the chicken, leave it whole and adjust the cooking time to 55 minutes.

 RJ